-Get a nice notebook such as the ones made by Moleskine and you’ll soon feel like Marco Polo himself.
+Get a nice notebook such as the ones made by Moleskine and you’ll soon feel like Marco Polo writing from far away lands.
 Instead of the usual spiral-bound notebook, these have a durable leather cover and lovely high-quality paper.
 Now, put away your disposable BIC pen and get yourself a decent rollerball pen; your words will just be flowing onto the pages.

 This is just for you to store some memories.
 If you keep it fun and light, you’ll be more motivated to keep it up.
 At least, keeping some quick notes has really worked for me.